Module Catalogue 2023/24

 Description Semester When Set Comment

-Written exercise1MStudents pick and prepare a 1000-word position paper in order to have feedback in order to choose the selection of papers.
+Written exercise1MStudents pick and write a 1000-word position paper in order to have feedback to help them to choose the papers for the Portfolio.
+Word limit includes footnotes but excludes bibliography.

 Assessment Rationale And Relationship